momenmedhatsalem/momenmedhatsalem/README.md

 ### Academic Achievements

-- Successfully conquered the realms of CS with courses from Harvard, like CS50x CS50 Python, CS50 SQL, and CS50 Web Development with Python and JavaScript.
 - Proficient in languages such as C, CPP, Python, SQL, JavaScript, CSS, and HTML.
 - Deep understanding of Object-Oriented Programming (OOP) with a particular flair for C++ and Python.